camilalnmouraa/camilalnmouraa/README.md

 I'm a Quality Assurance working at [Checkmob](https://checkmob.com.br/).

 - :computer: I'm currently working with Cypress and some other stuffs like BDD and test plans.
-- :notebook: I'm currently learning K6 and testing fundamentals.
+- :notebook: I'm currently learning testing fundamentals.
 - :video_game: In my free time, I like to read, practice sports, and learn something new.

   </h4>